Resolving Phimosis has nothing to do with Circumcision

 Phimosis is a vague term referring to any condition in which the foreskin of the penis cannot be comfortably retracted.

 Most infants are normally born with a foreskin that does not retract.
 This is 100% normal!
-At birth, the foreskin and glans share a common membrane called the synechia which gradually breaks down usually within the first 10 years of life.
+At birth, the foreskin and glans share a common membrane called the synechia which gradually breaks during childhood.
+On average an intact boy first sees his glans at 10.4 years of age.
 ONLY THE OWNER of the penis should ever try to retract a foreskin.
 EVEN DOCTORS may need to be reminded of this.
 Caregivers must be told: “Clean only what is seen, leave it alone” as the American Academy of Pediatrics advises.
 CAREGIVER FORESKIN RETRACTION CAUSES INJURY.

 If the child is passing urine, there is no pathology related to phimosis.
 The foreskin may sometimes balloon out during urination as fluid pressure backs up while urine streams out of a tight opening at the tip of the foreskin.
 THIS IS NORMAL!
 Urine flushes the space within the foreskin to a hygienic state.
 In fact, a male who is old enough can be taught to induce this ballooning phenomenon as a way to keep healthy if water for bathing is unavailable.